S3-working-group/s3-practical-guide/docs/glossary.md

 **Role**: A domain that is delegated to an individual.

-**SCM**: (the Sociocratic Circle-Organisation Method) An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.

 **Self-Governance**: People governing themselves within the constraints of a domain.

 **Self-Organization**: People organizing work within constraints defined through governance.